$1 coffee chain taps into Israeli anger over high cost of living

-PETACH TIKVA, Israel With a $1 cup of coffee, Avi Katz is starting to do something Israelis have been demanding for years and politicians have failed to achieve -- lower the cost of living.
+PETACH TIKVA, Israel, July 2 With a $1 cup of coffee, Avi Katz is starting to do something Israelis have been demanding for years and politicians have failed to achieve -- lower the cost of living.

 In 2011, hundreds of thousands of Israelis took to the streets to protest against the high cost of essentials such as food and housing.
 That led to promises ahead of the 2013 election to cut prices, but progress has been slow, even if the government is now allowing more imports to spur competition.